zlxlty/code_in_uwc/README.md

 def name_repetition(fname, lname, members, index):
     pass
 ```
-This function will check wether the name input is in `memebers.txt` already
+This function will check whether the name input is in `memebers.txt` already
 if the name dose repeat, the function will return **`TRUE`**, otherwise it will return **`FALSE`**

 ```python